5T33Z0/Fujitsu-Celsius-H760-OpenCore/README.md

 ## What's working

 - [X] Graphic Acceleration (iGPU).
 Only works if Nvidia Optimus is enabled in BIOS
-- [x] External Display (only works if Nvidia Optimus is enable I guess the the DisplayPort is hard-wired through the dGPU.)
+- [x] External Display via DisplayPort (it's hard-wired through the dGPU, so Nvidia Optimus has to be enabled)
 - [x] Audio (including Volume Controls)
 - [x] Touchpad (ELAN via PS/2)
 - [x] Integrated Camera